Saturday, April 30, 2011

 1939: Judy Collins was born in Seattle, Washington.

-1939: Willie Ackerman, drummer who played on "El Paso" by Marty Robbins and "Amos Moses" for Jerry Reed, and also worked with the Monkees, Johnny Cash, Willie Nelson, Roger Miller, Patsy Cline and Louis Armstrong among others, was born in Nashville, Tennessee; died in his sleep on December 13, 2012.
+1939: Willie Ackerman, drummer who played on "El Paso" by Marty Robbins and "Amos Moses" for Jerry Reed, and also worked with the Monkees, Johnny Cash, Willie Nelson, Roger Miller, Patsy Cline and Louis Armstrong among others, was born in Nashville, Tennessee; died in his sleep on December 13, 2012 in Nashville.

-1949: Jim Clench, bassist for Bachman-Turner Overdrive and April Wine; died November 3, 2010 in Montreal.
+1949: Jim Clench, bassist for April Wine and later in Bachman Turner Overdrive; died November 3, 2010 in Montreal.

 1957: Steve Farris, guitarist of Mr. Mister, was born in Fremont, Nebraska.